Qatar's US ambassador: We can live under Arab embargo 'forever'

 No talks scheduled

-There are still no talks arranged between Qatar and the boycotting nations, despite US Secretary of State Rex Tillerson's efforts during a visit to the region in July.
+There are still no talks arranged between Qatar and the boycotting nations, despite US Secretary of State Rex Tillerson's efforts during a visit to the region earlier this month.

 Speaking to reporters as his plane left the Qatari capital of Doha, Tillerson said any resolution "may take quite a while."